Mastering Vengeance Casting: The Ultimate Beginner’s Guide to Enhanced Casting Techniques

 IssueLikely CauseFix

-Backlash / Bird’s NestToo little thumb pressure or premature releaseIncrease thumb pressure; smooth the release motion
+Backlash/Bird’s NestToo little thumb pressure or premature releaseIncrease thumb pressure; smooth the release

 Short CastsInsufficient power loadingFocus on deeper blank flex on backcast